misotanni/misotanni.github.io/fjs/en/crash.md

 ## Preliminary

+Before you start learning about the FJS, there are a few pieces of information that I must be sure you are familiar and comfortable with.

+- Knowing that Just Intonation is defined as a tuning system where every interval between any two notes is a rational number.
+- Recognizing some very familiar JI ratios, such as 2/1, 3/2, 5/4, 7/4.
+- Knowing that intervals are added by multiplying their ratios, and subtracted by dividing them.
+- Being able to use cent measure for interval size and knowing that 100 cents is one 12-EDO semitone and 1200 cents is one octave.
+- Being able to calculate the cent size of a given interval using one of these formulae:

+	$$\displaystyle \text{C}(d)=\frac{1200 \cdot \log d}{\log 2} \text{ , where log is to an arbitrary base}$$

+	$$\text{C}(d)=\log_c d \text{ , }c=\sqrt[1200]{2}$$

-Before you start learning about the FJS, there are three mathematical concepts that are FJS-specific that you must be acquainted with.
+In addition to this, there are three mathematical concepts that are FJS-specific that you must be acquainted with.

 The first is the ability to quickly convert back and forth between an **interval in staff notation** (without enharmonic equivalence) and the **number of steps by fifths** which is required to build that interval.
 For example, a **major second** is **+2** fifths, because reaching the major second requires 2 steps by fifths in the clockwise direction: C-G-D. Similarly a **minor third** is **-3 fifths**, because reaching it requires 3 steps by fourths, which are fifths in the anticlockwise direction: C-F-B♭-E♭.
 Each interval in staff notation has one unique number of steps by fifths corresponding to it.
 You must be able to perform this conversion and the backwards conversion, ideally quickly.